cardillan/mimex-data/README.md

 * `mimex-alignments.txt`: possible alignments for the `draw print` instruction (without the `@` prefix)
 * `mimex-block-flags.txt`: block groups used in the `ulocate` instruction
 * `mimex-blocks.txt`: block types
+* `mimex-block-requirements.txt`: material requirements (by item type) for building blocks (basic setup)
+  * Contains block name, id, logic id and requirements for each item type
 * `mimex-colors.txt`: named colors
 * `mimex-commands.txt`: initial unit commands for units produced by factories
 * `mimex-conditions.txt`: conditions used in `jump` and `select` instructions